dojo/framework/docs/en/routing/supplemental.md

 });
 ```

-If there is a default route registered, this will take precedence over the error outlet on the initial application load.
+If there is a default route registered, this will take precedence over the error route on the initial application load.